dennisreimann/ioctocat/CONTRIBUTING.md

 you are searching for, but also the current state of a feature we are working on or existing discussion about bugs and feature requests.

-## Providing debug information

-Here are some tips for providing debugging information along with issues.
-If you are able to [set up the development environment](DEVELOPMENT.md), this helps a lot, because you can provide log output for all API calls and additional debugging output.

-So, after being able to build the project...

-  * Activate the debug console by selecting "View > Debug Area > Activate Console"
-  * Clear the console (Cmd + K)
-  * Move to where the error occurs
-  * Copy the output in the console and attach it to your bug report

 ## Debugging API responses

 In the Debug directory is a ruby script to check the returned JSON of the